-Solar energy is arguably one of the most abundant and widely available resources on the planet.
-The sun itself is one massive nuclear reactor which radiates out the sunlight that fuels our Earth.
-By harnessing the sunlight (called photons) and using photovoltaics (PV) or solar thermal harnessing, we are able to transform the sunlight into energy for our consumption.
+Solar energy is arguably one of the most abundant and widely available resources on the planet, and Australia is well-suited for solar power.
+The sun itself is one massive nuclear reactor, which radiates out the energy to fuel our planet.
+By harnessing the sunlight (called photons) and utilizing photovoltaics (PV) or solar thermal harnessing, we can transform that sunlight into energy for our use.

-Australia has over 120 hydroelectric power stations, which contribute to over a third of the country’s renewable energy generation and over 7% of the total generation within the National Electricity Market.
-Snowy Hydro power plant, the parent company of Red Energy and Lumo Energy retailers, is the largest of the country’s hydroelectric stations, contributing to over half of all hydropower within Australia.
+Australia has over 120 hydroelectric power stations, which contribute 23.3% of all renewable energy generation in the National Electricity Market.
+Snowy Hydro powerplant, the parent company of Red Energy and Lumo Energy retailers, is the largest of the country’s hydroelectric stations, contributing to over half of all hydropower within Australia.
 At present, there are plans to expand Snowy Hydro, with a plan called Snowy 2.0 in an effort to decrease Australia’s dependence on nonrenewable energy sources while implementing renewable energy storage and kWh output.

 Through the use of wind turbines, it is possible to capture the power of the wind and convert it into electricity.
 Kinetic wind energy is converted into electrical energy through propellers spinning gears connected to a generator which then transforms the energy into electricity.
 While there are some difficulties when it comes to wind energy, as some of the most profitable places are also the most remote areas and the noise and large turbines can disrupt the wildlife in the area, technological advancements are making wind energy cheaper, easier, and less disruptive.